Using CLI Proxy API to Optimize AI Costs and Integrations

 Main Features:

-- Flexible Responses: Supports both streaming (real-time) and non-streaming output.
+- Flexible Responses: Supports both streaming (real-time) and non-streaming outputs.

-- Smart Tools: Supports function calls and tool integrations.
+- Smart Tools: Allows function calls and tool integrations.

 - Image Support: Accepts image input in addition to text.

-- Multi-Account Management: Handles multiple accounts simultaneously with load balancing.
+- Multi-account Management: Handles multiple accounts concurrently with load balancing.

 How to Install CLI Proxy API